gothinkster/jswiki/index.md

 description: Definitions, terminology, and other resources that assist modern Javascript developers.
 ---

-# The wiki for modern Javascript terminology. (new)
+# The wiki for modern Javascript terminology.
 Coming soon!
 Star the [Github repo](https://github.com/gothinkster/jswiki/) to stay in the loop :)

 ## Latest terms added